KCBS-FM: The Young Sound and mellow rock

-Hitradio 93
+HitRadio 93

-On August 25, 1983, KNX-FM adopted a contemporary hit radio music format, similar to the other CBS Radio FM stations, and branded as "Hitradio 93 KKHR".
-The heritage KNX-FM call sign switched to KKHR.
+On August 25, 1983, KNX-FM adopted a contemporary hit radio music format, similar to the other CBS Radio FM stations, and branded as "HitRadio 93 KKHR", closing the soft rock format with "The Last Resort" by the Eagles at 2:43 pm, followed by a montage of its jingles over its 10-year history, and launching the Top 40 format at 3pm with "Wanna Be Startin' Somethin'" by Michael Jackson.
+The heritage KNX-FM call sign switched to KKHR (KK-HitRadio) the following week on September 2, 1983.
 KKHR was not a traditional top 40 music format of the time, as the playlist was more stringently limited to 30 songs.

-The original KKHR disc jockey staff consisted of Lou Simon, Dave Donovan (whose real name is Joe Cipriano), Chris Lance, Todd Parker (replaced by Jack Armstrong several months later), and Mark Hanson.
-Rich Fields, who would later become the announcer on The Price Is Right for over six seasons, also joined KKHR in the station's last year with the "Hit Radio" format.
+The original KKHR disc jockey staff consisted of Dave Donovan (whose real name is Joe Cipriano), Chris Lance, Todd Parker (replaced by Jack Armstrong several months later), and Mark Hanson.
+Rich Fields, who would later become the announcer on The Price Is Right for over six seasons, also joined KKHR in the station's last year with the "HitRadio" format.
+Likewise, during its time as HitRadio, (just like KHTR) its jingles were produced by JAM Creative Productions.

 Until 2023, the KKHR call sign was now used by an Americana/Texas country/southern rock hybrid station serving Abilene, Texas.
 That station is now known as KABT.

 Mellow rock returns

-Due to the station's lackluster ratings, the mellow rock format and heritage KNX-FM call letters were returned under the new branding "Quality Rock" in 1986.
+Due to the station's lackluster ratings, the mellow rock format and heritage KNX-FM call letters were returned under the new branding "Quality Rock" in late May 1986.

-KNX-FM struggled with low ratings, and was not able to re-capture its original audience.
-On March 2, 1989, at 12 pm, following a day-long stunt with a ticking clock during songs and an announcement from vice president and general manager Charlie Seraphin, an oldies music format was introduced and the heritage KNX-FM call sign was dropped yet again.
+KNX-FM struggled with low ratings, evolving into a "Contemporary Adult Rock" format by September 1988, and was not able to re-capture its original audience.
+On March 2, 1989, at 12 pm, following a day-long stunt with a ticking clock during songs and an announcement from vice president and general manager Charlie Seraphin, an oldies music format was introduced and the heritage KNX-FM call sign was dropped yet again, ending again with "End of the Line" by the Traveling Wilburys.
 (The KNX-FM call letters returned to the Los Angeles airwaves on December 21, 2021, when they were picked up by co-owned 97.1, formerly KNOU).